PetoiCamp/OpenCat/README.md

 For updates:
 * star this repository to receive timely notifications on changes.
 * visit www.petoi.com and subscribe to our official newsletters for project announcements.
+We also host a forum at [petoi.camp](https://www.petoi.com/forum).
 * follow us on [Twitter](https://twitter.com/petoicamp), [Instagram](https://www.instagram.com/petoicamp/), and [YouTube channel](https://www.youtube.com/c/rongzhongli) for fun videos and community activities.

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/backflip.gif?raw=true)